ivanmota/IgugaChecksumUtility/docs/en-US/Send-IgugaMailMessage.md

 ```

 ### -HTMLBody
-Sets the html body if it exists; otherwise, null.
+Sets the html body if it exists

 ```yaml
 Type: String